Medical Necessity Determination (MND) Review of Molecular and Genomic Diagnostic Testing Services Frequently Asked Questions

 Yes.
 Participating and nonparticipating New Jersey and out-of-state providers are expected to comply with the MND requirements of the Molecular and Genomic Testing Program.

-eviCore will not conduct pre- and post-service MND reviews for services to be provided to members enrolled in BlueCard® or National Account overage through another Blue Cross Blue Shield Plan. eviCore will only review these claims for frequency of testing, lifetime maximums or maximums per date of service.
+eviCore will not conduct pre- and post-service MND reviews for services to be provided to members enrolled in BlueCard® (ITS Host) or National Account (Par Other) coverage through another Blue Cross Blue Shield Plan. eviCore will only review these claims for frequency of testing, lifetime maximums or maximums per date of service.
 The review is not related to medical necessity.

 What information is necessary to obtain an MND?